statoscope/statoscope/packages/webpack-ui/README.md

 });
 ```

-> Also, you may pass an array of stats
+> Also, you could pass an array of stats

 ## Use-cases